freelyformd/swarm-boilerplate/README.md

 ### watchtower

-To update our docker images when an image is updated
+To update running containers when an image is updated

 ### consul